mikeroyal/Self-Hosting-Guide/README.md

  Self Hosting Guide
 </h1>

- #### A guide for getting started with Self Hosting devices including software and hardware that will make you a better and more efficient Self Hosting.
+ #### A guide for getting started with self-hosting devices, including software and hardware that will make you a better and more efficient self-hoster.

  **Note: You can easily convert this markdown file to a PDF in [VSCode](https://code.visualstudio.com/) using this handy extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf).**